jupyterlite/jupyterlite/CONTRIBUTING.md

 The documentation site, served on [jupyterlite.rtfd.io], uses information from different parts of the software lifecycle (e.g. contains an archive of the built `app` directory), so using the [doit](#doit) tools are recommended.

+Additionally, some of the documentation is written in executable `.ipynb` which are converted by [myst](https://myst-nb.readthedocs.io): use of `doit serve:lab` is encouraged for editing these.

 [jupyterlite.rtfd.io]: https://jupyterlite.rtfd.io